Vino1705/Mindspark/README.md

 # ContentSpark

-This is a Next.js application, built in Firebase Studio, that acts as an AI-powered content creation assistant.
+This is a Next.js application that acts as an AI-powered content creation assistant.
 It's designed to help marketers, writers, and content creators streamline their workflow from idea to publication.

 ## About The Project